junxit/us-congress-bills-112/metadata.md

 - 2011-04-07 — Committee on Ways and Means discharged.
 - 2011-04-07 — Committee on Ways and Means discharged.
 - 2011-04-07 — Placed on the Union Calendar, Calendar No. 28.
+- 2011-05-02 — Rules Committee Resolution H. Res.
+237 Reported to House.
+Rule provides for consideration of H.R.
+3 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+The amendment in the nature of a substitute printed in the report of the Committee on Rules 112-71 shall be considered as adopted.
+All points of order against provisions in the bill, as amended, are waived.
+- 2011-05-04 — CONTINUATION OF PROCEEDINGS - Pursuant to clause 1(c) of rule XIX, the Chair announced that proceedings would now resume on H.R.
+3 which had been considered earlier in the day.
+- 2011-05-04 — Considered as unfinished business. (consideration: CR H3041-3043)
+- 2011-05-04 — Considered under the provisions of rule H. Res.
+237. (consideration: CR H3023-3037; text of amendment in the nature of a substitute: CR H3023-3024)
+- 2011-05-04 — DEBATE - The House proceeded with one hour of debate on H.R.
+3.
+- 2011-05-04 — Floor summary: DEBATE - The House proceeded with ten minutes of debate on the Speier motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment adding a new section providing that nothing in the bill would permit the Federal Government to gain access to the private medical records of the victims of rape and incest.
+- 2011-05-04 — House amendment offered
+- 2011-05-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-05-04 — Ms. Speier moved to recommit with instructions to Judiciary. (consideration: CR H3041-3043; text: CR H3041)
+- 2011-05-04 — On motion to recommit with instructions Failed by recorded vote: 192 - 235 (Roll no. 291).
+- 2011-05-04 — On passage Passed by recorded vote: 251 - 175 (Roll no. 292).
+- 2011-05-04 — POSTPONED PROCEEDINGS - The Chair announced that pursuant to clause 1(c) of rule XIX, further proceedings on H.R.
+3 would be postponed until a time to be announced.
+- 2011-05-04 — Passed/agreed to in House: On passage Passed by recorded vote: 251 - 175 (Roll no. 292).
+- 2011-05-04 — Rule H. Res.
+237 passed House.
+- 2011-05-04 — Rule provides for consideration of H.R.
+3 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+The amendment in the nature of a substitute printed in the report of the Committee on Rules 112-71 shall be considered as adopted.
+All points of order against provisions in the bill, as amended, are waived.
+- 2011-05-04 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3042)
+- 2011-05-04 — The previous question was ordered pursuant to the rule. (consideration: CR H3037)